vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 	  TCG
 	   CGA

-Some skeleton code is already provided: implement it so that the code reads in a (set of) reads and produces the kmer as key and count as value.
+Some skeleton code is already provided: implement it so that the code reads in a (set of) reads, a value for k and produces these kmers as key and count as value.
 Run it first on the small e. coli data on your local VM.
-Once you are satisfied you can swith to the cluster and run it on all human data (use a wildcard in the path) or even all the data in the sequence directory.
+Once you are satisfied you can switch to the cluster and run it on all human data (use a wildcard in the path) or even all the data in the sequence directory.
 Do take note to use the splittable version for large runs (or you will be stuck with a single mapper per file which will take quite long).
 In order to verify your results we implemented a kmer count in pig .
 You can run it from the kmers_pig folder by issuing the command: